rdunlop/uni-timer/README.md

 - If you press "C", it will clear the display
 - If you press "B", it will duplicate the last time, and create E2
 - If you press D+* it will clear the last entry

+- When a sensor is triggered (EVT_SENSOR_BLOCKED), it will publish a EVT_TIME_RECORD event ##,hh:mm:ss.zzzz/###
+- When a racer number is entered (EVT_RACER_NUMBER_ENTERED), it will store the recorded time to the SD card and publish a EVT_TIME_STORED event
+- When a EVT_DUPLICATE is received it will create a new time entry, and publish EVT_TIME_RECORD
+- When a EVT_DELETE is received, it will delete the current time entry

 # Installing this code on the physical device